vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 ## `UNION`, `UNION DISTINCT`, and `UNION ALL`

-Operation `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by `A ⋃ B` in mathematics), with the distinct element belongs to set A or set B, or both.
+Operator `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by `A ⋃ B` in mathematics), with the distinct element belongs to set A or set B, or both.

 Meanwhile, operation `UNION ALL` returns the union set with duplicated elements.
+The `UNION`-syntax is

 ```
 <left> UNION [DISTINCT | ALL] <right>
 ```

 where `<left>` and `<right>` must have the same number of columns and pair-wise data types.

 ### Example

 The following statement

 ```
 GO FROM 1 OVER e1 \
 UNION \
 GO FROM 2 OVER e1
 ```

 return the neighbors' id of vertex `1` and `2` (along with edge `e1`) without duplication.

 While

 ```
 GO FROM 1 OVER e1 \
 UNION ALL\
 GO FROM 2 OVER e1
 ```

 returns all the neighbors of vertex `1` and `2`, with all possible duplications.

 `UNION` can also work with the `YIELD`-syntax-returned properties.
 For example, let's suppose the results of the following two queries